 Phew!
 She did it.
 Elizabeth Bird of Fuse #8, has “searched and strived and sought out every possible available Mock Newbery, Caldecott, Printz, you name it.”
 They’re all here, results listed.

 Cue the confetti cannons and cheerleaders: it’s time for our annual list of teen fiction from St. Martin’s Griffin!
 And don’t forget to visit Macmillan Library at ALA Midwinter in booth #622.
-YA sensation Rainbow Rowell and Morris Award finalist Stephanie Kuehn will be there, signing complimentary copies of their latest titles. (#becauseweloveyou)
+YA sensation Rainbow Rowell and Morris Award finalist Stephanie Kuehn will be there, signing complimentary copies of their latest titles. (#becauseweloveyou) NOTE: This content was sponsored and contributed by Macmillan.

 Even if you won’t be attending the Midwinter Meeting of the American Library Association (ALA) in Philadelphia next month, you can still take part in the 2014 Youth Media Award announcements.
 ALA will be offering a live webcast of the 2014 announcements at 8 a.m.
 EST, on January 27, from the Pennsylvania Convention Center in Philadelphia.